 Ph.D., Harvard University

-Lucy Hutyra is an Associate Professor in the Department of Earth & Environment at Boston University.
+Lucy Hutyra is a Professor in the Department of Earth & Environment at Boston University.
 She received her PhD in Earth and Planetary Sciences in 2007 from Harvard University for her thesis “Carbon and Water Exchange in Amazonian Rain Forests.”
 In 1998 she received BS in Forest Ecology and Management from the University of Washington.

 Professor Hutyra’s current research interests center on characterization of the urban carbon cycle, including quantifying the affects of urbanization on vegetation structure and productivity, developing urban greenhouse gas monitoring systems, and refining fossil fuel emissions estimates.
 Hutyra is an Investigator on several large NASA research projects linking remote sensing, atmospheric observations, field measurements, and models to study the urban carbon cycle.
 She was the recipient of an NSF CAREER award in 2012, serves on the North American Carbon Program Scientific Steering Group, and has published dozens of peer-reviewed articles on various aspects of the carbon cycle.